Algorithmic Disgorgement

 Everalbum made the remedy visible in facial recognition.
 The FTC's Everalbum case record concerned alleged deception around face recognition and photo retention.
 The order used the category of affected work product to reach models and algorithms developed from covered biometric information.
 The Weight Watchers/Kurbo case applied a similar logic to children's data: the FTC case record and press materials describe requirements to delete improperly collected children's data and destroy affected work product.

 Rite Aid shows the remedy in a deployed surveillance setting.
 In 2023, the FTC announced a settlement under which Rite Aid would be banned from using facial recognition for surveillance purposes for five years after alleged failures to prevent consumer harm.
-The case record and press release also describe deletion obligations for images, photos, models, algorithms, and products developed from the facial-recognition system.
+The modified order describes deletion obligations for images, photos, models, algorithms, third-party copies, and products developed from the facial-recognition system.

 Governance and Safety